Vijay-Nirmal/WebInteractMCP/website/content/docs/latest/examples.md

 # Examples

-Real-world implementation examples and use cases for WebIntractMCP.
+Real-world implementation examples and use cases for WebInteractMCP.

 ## Basic Examples